 As former Chief Operating Officer for the Clinton Foundation’s Enterprise Partnership, Professor Taitel was responsible for establishing impact investment funds and the oversight of a portfolio of social enterprises as well as economic development, health and nutrition projects throughout the developing world.
 Prior to joining the Clinton Foundation, Professor Taitel was a managing partner of an international venture capital firm and held numerous senior executive roles in both private and public multinational technology companies.
 His earlier career was as an economic development planner with both urban government and community action agencies.
 Professor Taitel has a Bachelor’s degree in Policy Studies from Syracuse University and an MBA from Northeastern University where he taught as an adjunct faculty member.

 Bryan Ramos is the Executive Director for the Office of Student Engagement at New York University’s Leonard N. Stern School of Business.
 In this role, Bryan is responsible for Stern’s Experiential Learning (Stern Solutions) and International Programs.
 Under this portfolio, Bryan oversees immersive curricular experiences designed to develop global mindsets while providing hands-on learning opportunities for students to deliver creative solutions to real businesses in a variety of industries both in NYC and around the world.

 In addition, he advocates for Stern's global engagement and partnerships, working alongside leaders across the school to advance the school’s impact around the world.

 Prior to Stern, Bryan held a variety of roles in the higher education and advertising industries.
-Bryan holds both a bachelor's and master's degree from Boston College and an Executive MBA from NYU Stern.
+Bryan holds both a bachelor's and master's degree from Boston College and his MBA from NYU Stern.